Saturday, September 24, 2011

 1955: Chuck Berry was on top of the R&B chart for the eighth straight week with "Maybellene".

-1957: Disc jockey Alan Freed's movie Mister Rock and Roll, featuring footage of Chuck Berry, Clyde McPhatter, Frankie Lymon and Little Richard, debuted at the Paramount in New York City.
+1957: Disc jockey Alan Freed's fourth movie, Mister Rock and Roll, featuring footage of Chuck Berry, Clyde McPhatter, Frankie Lymon and Little Richard, debuted at the Paramount Theatre in New York City.

 1958: The Platters recorded the song "Smoke Gets In Your Eyes" in Paris, France.